Xinjiang Production and Construction Corps: Organization and function

 The XPCC is a ministerial-level institution under the Central People's Government and the Xinjiang Uygur Autonomous Regional People's Government.
+It operates under a management system that combines the functions of the Chinese Communist Party, government, military, and enterprises and has the authority to manage its own internal administrative and judicial affairs within its jurisdiction.
 It has administrative authority over medium-sized cities, settlements and farms in Xinjiang.
 It provides services such as healthcare, policing, judiciary, and education.
 Nominally subject to the Xinjiang Uygur Autonomous Region, its internal affairs, including city and reclaimed land administration, are separate from that of the Autonomous Region and under direct control of the central government.
 The XPCC has been described to operate as a "state within a state" and has been considered by scholars as acting as a de facto prefecture-level governmental entity.
+It is commonly considered an entity parallel to the provincial-level local governments in official Chinese sources.

 The XPCC's internal affairs, including the administration of its cities and reclaimed land, is separate from that of the Autonomous Region and under direct control of the central government.
-It has sub-provincial powers on par with sub-provincial cities.
+It has sub-provincial powers on par with sub-provincial cities as an entity subject to separate economic planning.
 The XPCC is headed by the Party Secretary of Xinjiang, who is "executive political commissar" ex officio.
 The XPCC's own party secretary, usually a ministerial-level official, typically concurrently serves as its political commissar and acts as its highest day-to-day authority, and is considered to be the second most-powerful person in Xinjiang after the CCP secretary.
 Additionally XPCC has a commander, usually a deputy-ministerial level official.

 Headquartered in Ürümqi, XPCC is subdivided into divisions, then regiments.
 Each XPCC division corresponds to a prefecture-level administrative division, and are in themselves of sub-prefectural rank.
 In addition to regiments, the XPCC also administers regiment-level farms and ranches (团场).
 Frontier regiment farms (边疆农场) served a secondary function of preventing defection and were created along the border after the Yi–Ta incident in 1962.
 XPCC and each individual division are headed by three leaders: a first political commissar, a political commissar, and a commander.
 The first political commissars of each XPCC division are their committee secretaries.

 Administrative structure

-The XPCC's 14 divisions which are then subdivided into 185 regiment-level entities (including regiments, farms, and ranches), scattered throughout Xinjiang, mostly in previously unpopulated or sparsely populated areas.
+The XPCC's 14 divisions which are then subdivided into 185 regiment-level entities (including regiments, farms, and ranches).